ropensci/antiword/README.md

 and observed everywhere, for all people.
 ```

 This package is part of rOpenSci!
-Yay.